 - Note: Epic says that if your game is bought on their platform, the Epic Games Store, you don’t pay their Engine royalties.

-The interesting thing is that these people are making a huge deal over only 18% difference, and that is of course a staggering when you compare it to Roblox, where we only get a 20% cut overall.
+The interesting thing is that these people are making a huge deal over only 18% difference, and compare it to Roblox, where we only get a 20% cut overall.

 Sure, it’s important to note that the others don’t provide free servers, and the multi-platform engines out there often require paid licenses.
 But the fact is that they have other benefits as well.
 Other platforms and engines are also now competitors for Roblox developers as well.

 Note: Steam is generally recognized as a very polished platform, full of useful features.
 But Roblox as a platform leaves a lot to be desired.
 The various issues (lack of community forums, the search engine, no search filters for games, the way Groups work, etc) need addressing.

 Given the above information, it’s important to talk about developer perspectives in all of this.
 Of course I can’t speak for Roblox in this post, but I hope that they can provide their own point of view (we’d all love some transparency about this).